If Clostridium tetani spores are deposited in a wound, the neurotoxin interferes with nerves that control muscle

-In many countries an average GP (general practitioner, primary care physician) may not ever see a patient with tetanus.
-This is because the tetanus vaccine has been part of routine childhood immunization programs throughout most of the world and the infection has become rare.
-In the UK, for example, there were merely 60 cases between 2000 and 2007.
+In many countries, the average doctor may never see a patient with tetanus.
+This is because the tetanus vaccine is part of childhood immunization and the infection has become rare.
+In the United States in 2009, for example, there were only 19 reported cases of tetanus.

-The earlier a patient is diagnosed with tetanus the more effective his/her treatment will be.
-Even though most GPs have never diagnosed tetanus, its symptoms are easily recognized.
+The earlier a patient is diagnosed with tetanus, the more effective the treatment will be.
 A patient with muscle spasms and stiffness who has recently had a wound or cut is usually diagnosed quickly.

 Diagnosis may take longer with patients who inject drugs because they often have other medical conditions.
 They made need a blood test for confirmation.